danielgallas/football-sweepstake/Readme.md

 #### TO DO NOW:

-- Create All Matches by User (simplified version, long list)
+- Create All Matches by User

 ### AFTER THAT: